2023 Most Popular Urban & Regional Planning Bachelor's Degree Schools in Texas

 Check out the urban planning bachelor's degree programs at these schools if you want to attend one of the most popular in Texas.

-Our analysis found Texas A&M University - College Station to be the most popular school for urban and regional planning students who want to pursue a bachelor’s degree in Texas.
-Located in the city of College Station, Texas A&M College Station is a public college with a very large student population.
+Our 2023 rankings named Texas A&M University - College Station the most popular school in Texas for urban and regional planning students working on their bachelor’s degree.
+Located in the midsize city of College Station, Texas A&M College Station is a public school with a fairly large student population.

 Of the 33 students majoring in urban planning at Texas A&M College Station, 55% are male and 45% are female.